-A week or so ago, Noisey's Lauren O’Neill sent out this a tweet that asked, “do u ever get that thing where u feel like a line in a song (words + delivery) has literally pierced u in the chest, like the physical sensation makes u wince?” to which we all replied “yes, let’s write about it.”
+A week or so ago our staff writer at Noisey UK, Lauren O’Neill, sent out this tweet.
+For those that don’t want to add another tab to the myriad of disparate expeditions currently branching out across their browser, it said “do u ever get that thing where u feel like a line in a song (words + delivery) has literally pierced u in the chest, like the physical sensation makes u wince?”, to which we all replied “yes, let’s write about it”.

 And so to this piece.
 It’s a collection of spine-tingling music moments from VICE UK staff members, in which we recount specific songs and the lines in them that make us feel good / bad / higher than God / alive.
 You probably have your own set of songs and lines for similar emotions.
 Maybe email them to us or write a letter or do something about it.
 Or just read what we have here below.